 - Defended Am Law 10 firm against claims by former partner of the firm who sought indemnification for malpractice claims brought against him (dismissal of malpractice and third-party claims was affirmed on appeal).

-- Represented Spanish and U.S. steel companies in litigation against former trade lawyer claiming that lawyer’s negligence resulted in Department of Commerce imposing a substantial tariff on steel imports; case settled on highly favorable client
+- Represented Spanish and U.S. steel companies in litigation against former trade lawyer claiming that lawyer’s negligence resulted in Department of Commerce imposing a substantial tariff on steel imports; case settled on highly favorable terms for client.

 - Represented Am Law 10 law firm in claims by client that the firm was negligent in $25 million loan transaction (matter was resolved before the firm’s client filed suit).